Amir Hamudi Hasan al-Sadi: Career

 He was awarded a PhD is in physical chemistry from Battersea College of Technology.
-During his study he married a German in London in October 1963; their common language is English.
+During his study he married a German, Hilma, in London in October 1963; their common language is English.
 Mrs al-Saadi raised their children in Hamburg.

-He retired a lieutenant general in 1994 and was made a presidential scientific advisor.
+He retired as lieutenant general in 1994 and was made a presidential scientific advisor.
+His friend Ala Bashir mentioned that al-Sadi was totally paralyzed and hosted in Qatar.
+In 2017, the Iraqi Council of Representatives included him among those whose tangible and intangible assets were to be confiscated.